Charlie-sudo-svg/Active-Directory-Attack-Defense/Setup/Windows10.md

 ![Screenshot 2025-04-04 194723](https://github.com/user-attachments/assets/d163e393-c7b4-4586-bb0d-4dedcc8ea64b)

-After joining to the domain, the computer restarts and we need to login as the user 'Arthur' we made as the Domain Controller.
+After joining to the domain, the computer restarts and I logged in as the user 'Arthur' in the Windows machine.